 Research and development on patient safety and welfare technology lead to a safer public health service and improved welfare services.
 Human services research is interdisciplinary and is characterized by close contact with the field of practice.

 NTNU in Ålesund is recognized for its close and successful collaboration with the maritime industry.

 The maritime cluster in Norway’s Møre region is in the global forefront in maritime technology and operations.
 Much of the collaboration goes through Ålesund Kunnskapspark, and the cluster collaboration networks Blue Legasea and Blue Maritime.

 NTNU hosts the MOVE Centre for Research-based Innovation (CRI) and the Ship Design and Operations lab (ShipLab), which conduct advanced research and simulation of marine operations.

 Students are also strongly involved in innovation and business collaboration, through the student organization Start Ålesund and student businesses.

 Pro-Rector for Innovation Toril A. Nagelhus Hernes leads NTNU’s efforts to promote innovation, and is responsible for maintaining strategic collaborative relationships with businesses and industry on a regional national and international level.

 Vice-Rector in Gjøvik Jørn Wroldsen represent and position NTNU as an institution for regional working life.

 Vice-Rector in Ålesund

-about innovation and collaboration with the working world and the business sector:
+Contact us about innovation resources and collaboration with the working world and the business sector: